sohaib-kashif-97/sohaib-kashif-97/README.md

 ---

-### 📝 New Article in Progress - How to get started with ROS2 and Gazebo Simulation:
+### 📝 New Article in Progress - Moving your 3D Object with ROS2 and Gazebo Simulation:

-I'm creating a new article on my recent experience with 3D Simulations in ROS2 and Gazebo.
-I will divide the content into two halves (So stay tuned for Part 2!) for ease of understanding.
+My Part 1 of my ROS2 and Gazebo Simulation Tutorials has been published.
+Now I'm creating a new article on Part 2, extending on how to control the object.

 **Objective:** I will be implementing a simple Quadcopter which can be moved with a simple Velocity Controller and Odometry Plugin.